spielhuus/lungan/samples/produkt.md

 _attenuverter_
 * connect all or a single channel.
 * when you turn the pot knob counter clockwise the signal is inverted.
+=1,p=1;ENOENT:Put command refers to image with id: 1 that could not load its data=1;EBADPNG:bad adaptive filter value\